Reviews You Can Rely On

 Storability

-This metric looks at how the treadmill can be stored when not in use and how convenient it is to own.
 The F80 scores poorly in this metric despite its folding deck.
-While it is still fairly wide and quite tall, it's significantly shorter with the deck folded up, and unlike many other treadmills, the Sole can be rolled easily on hard, level floors.
+While it's still fairly wide and quite tall, it's significantly shorter with the deck folded up.
+Unlike many other treadmills, the Sole can be rolled easily on hard, level floors.
 This is a full-sized treadmill; it's unlikely to be hidden anywhere, but reducing its 3053 square inch footprint can make room for other activities.
 If you don't have a dedicated long-term place for a treadmill, the Sole may not be the machine for you.

 Folding up the Sole F80 is simple but you don't gain much real estate.